thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 - EXERCISE: Choose the right heuristic
     - Knapsack: which items should I grab first?
     - Scheduling: which employees should I schedule first?
+    - Scheduling: upon scheduling this employee, what can I prune?

 ## BREAK (10 minutes)